 Tsundere: Yuriko and arguably Harumi once she starts to figure out what all those emotion things are.

-Admiral Hanner's only ugly because he's really old, though.
-When he was younger, he was reasonably good looking.
+Ugly Guys Hot Daughters: Emi and Yumi, in the granddaughter sense.
+Admiral Hanner's only ugly because he's really old, though; when he was younger, he was reasonably good looking.

 The Unintelligible: Admiral Hanner became this after being admitted to a nursing home where his health started to decline, but Tylor can understand him perfectly.

 Unresolved Sexual Tension: See Unwanted Harem below.
 Tylor gets close to Azalyn, but while she loves him, he sees her as a friend.
 However, in the final episode, he and Yuriko share a drink and practically cuddle, and both are clearly smitten.
 Nothing goes further between them, as far as the anime is concerned but...

 Tylor and Yuriko do eventually start a relationship, with Tylor asking Yuriko to marry him.
 By the time of the manga which is set a few years after the OVA, she is still his fiance.

 Unwanted Harem: After being rescued, Tyler manages to AVERT this trope with Emi and Yumi by despairing that telling them "I'm sorry" won't be enough.
 Of course he appeared to actually ignore their confession completely and was instead voicing his thoughts on another matter entirely.
 He then manages to reject Bridge Bunny Kim in a similarly obtuse manner entirely.
 Whether this is him being thick or his sly ingenuity at work is, as with much of the rest of the story, a matter of viewer perspective.